Rem Wisconsin II Danbar in Green Bay, WI

 • pro They were denied the assistance they needed by John Plageman.

-• pro They were denied assistance due to a severe speech impediment and anxiety and felt discriminated against.
+• pro They felt discriminated against due to their speech impediment and anxiety.

-• pro The place is a joke and a waste of taxpayers' money; they did not help at all and showed no compassion.
+• pro The place is a joke and a waste of taxpayers' money; it did not help at all and showed no compassion.

 Review